jopequ/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab1.md

 1. Select **Project > Run C Simulation**, and click **OK** in the C Simulation Dialog window.

-	The files will be compiled and you will see the output in the Console window.
+	The files will be compiled and you will see the output in the Console window <a name="ProgramOutput"></a>.
     <p align="center">
     <img src ="./images/lab1/Figure6.png">
     </p>